 Online application (short-answer questionnaire)

 A complete draft of the play you wish to develop, with your name and play title on a cover page (PDF format)

 WRITING FELLOWSHIP FAQs

 Can I apply to the Writing Fellowship if I don’t live in New York?

 Because many of the program activities and resources available to Fellows are in New York City, you must live within commuting distance to be eligible.
-Fellows script meetings occur on average twice per month in the evenings, and there are other meetings, play outings, rehearsals, and events on a regular basis.
-We have had fellows commute from other locations within the tri-state area, though we cannot offer additional funds to cover that travel.
-If you live further than 90 minutes away we will ask you to explain how you plan to make sure you can attend all the meetings Please note, we do not recommend moving to New York for this fellowship!
+Fellows meetings occur on average twice per month in the evenings, and there are other activities, play outings, rehearsals, and group events on a regular basis.
+We have had fellows commute from other locations along the East Coast, though we cannot offer additional funds to cover that travel.
+If you live beyond the Tri-state area we’ll just ask you to explain how you plan to make sure you can attend all meetings.
+Please note: we do not recommend moving to New York City for this fellowship!

-Does enrollment in a graduate program have any bearing on my eligibility for the Writing Fellowship?
+Does enrollment in an academic program have any bearing on my eligibility for the Writing Fellowship?

 When can I expect to hear about my Writing Fellowship application status?

 You will be able to track the status of your application through the online portal you use to apply.
 Because of the volume of applications we receive, it generally takes 6-8 months to select program participants, and we are unable to respond to individual requests about application status.
 We do, however, commit to contacting every applicant regarding their status prior to publicly announcing the program results.